 Embracing Authenticity Beyond Our Professional Roles

-Our November 2023 Mindful Advisor retreat was centered around a transformative theme: Letting Go of Identity and Tapping into Authenticity Beyond our Professional Role.
+Our November 2023 Reset Retreat was centered around a transformative theme: Letting Go of Identity and Tapping into Authenticity Beyond our Professional Role.
 I want to give you a taste of what happened at the retreat and how its insights can benefit you, even if you weren’t there.

 After 5,10, 20, 30+ years in a professional role, it’s common to view ourselves narrowly through the lens of our job titles, as an attorney, a financial advisor, a coach, or an accountant.
 Without realizing it, we may have allowed others and ourselves to cement these narrow identities, thereby shrinking the aperture of our fullness.
 At our retreat, we engaged in several exercises designed to break these molds.